 Many of the most traditional Street Parties (Blocos) in Rio will play again on the Champions´ Parade weekend.
 There are still hundreds of parties taking place all over the city.
 A party that during Carnival gathers 500.000 people, during the Champions´weekend will gather from 20.000 to 50.000.
 For some people, and I also have many friends who enjoy more and actually prefer the Street Parties during Champions´weekend!

-Click below to Enlarge the Street Parties Schedule for 2018.
-Parties highlighted in Yellow are Highly Recommended and as you can see, there are 2 masssive parties, one Saturday and one Sunday.
+Click below to Enlarge the Street Parties Schedule for 2020.
+There are 2 masssive parties, one Saturday and one Sunday.
 Poderosas Party the weekend before gathered more than 1 million people.

 Many Hotels in Rio (not all of them) start charging regular rates after Ash Wednesday.
 That means you will not have to pay for a Hotel Special Holiday Package that during Carnival cost up to 500% more expensive.